lucaong/react-minisearch/README.md

   - `isIndexing: boolean`: set to `true` when indexing via `addAllAsync` is in progress, `false` otherwise

+  - `miniSearch: MiniSearch`: the `MiniSearch` instance, for the (rare) cases when it is necessary to use it directly

 Many of these props correspond to methods on the `MiniSearch` class, as documented in the [MiniSearch library](https://github.com/lucaong/minisearch).